This post may contain affiliate links. Read our disclosure policy here.

 Can You Marinate Chicken Too Long?

-If you want to save yourself a lot of time you can prep the chicken and marinade in a bag and freeze it together.
-Then when you defrost the chicken, you’ll have it perfectly marinated and ready to be cooked into an epic chicken dinner.
+Yes!
+All you have to do is add the chicken and marinade in a bag and freeze it together.
+Then when you defrost the chicken, it will be ready to be cooked.
+Trust me, your future self will thank you.

 Quick Lemon Chicken Marinade